makersmakingchange/Aspen-Sliding-Joystick/README.md

 ### 5. Print the 3D Printable components

 Print the components needed for the Aspen Sliding Joystick.
-Make sure to ask the user if they would like any of the optional prints such as toppers or mount adapters.
+Make sure to ask the user if they would like any of the optional prints such as toppers, mount adapters, or the hand support.

 All of the files and individual print files can be in the [/Build_Files/3D_Print_Files](/Build_Files/3D_Print_Files/) folder.